EmmaSteinman/project3/src/userprog/lab2doc.md

 > paragraphs, describe the strategy or strategies you adopted for
 > managing these issues.
 Give an example.

 We check all addresses passed into system calls, including the address of the argument passed to the system call handler, in a function called `check_address()`.
 This function forces a thread to exit if the address passed in is null, if it is a kernel virtual address (i.e. a user program should not be allowed to access it), or if it points to unmapped user virtual memory.
-We have to check addresses frequently, since we have to do it on every address passed in to a system call, but this checking does not obscure the primary function of code as each check only requires a call to `check_address()`.
+If a system call takes a pointer to a character array as an argument, we also check dereference that pointer to check that the pointer to the beginning of the array is also valid.
+This happens in system calls `open`, `read`, and `write`.
+At most, there are 4 calls to `check_address()` (one for each of 3 arguments, plus one for the dereferenced character pointer pointer) in any given system call, which is not too obtrusive.
+We also do all of the work for each system call in a different function, which separates the address checking and the actual functionality of each call.

 If a function does try to pass a bad pointer to a system call, we call `thread_exit()` to kill the thread.
 This function naturally leads to thread deallocation as part of the thread scheduling process.
 In `thread_exit()`, we call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
 This ensures that any thread (exiting abnormally or not, since a user program could call the `exit` system call when it still holds some locks) releases all of its locks before exiting and that no other threads waiting on a lock held by a dying thread is stuck forever.